serin0837/JS/note/ES6.md

 10. Use the Rest Parameter with Function Parameters (다시 !)

 - In order to help us create more flexible functions, ES6 introduces the rest parameter for function parameters.
-- With the rest parameter, you can create functions that take a variable number of arguments.
-These arguments are stored in an array that can be accessed later from inside the function.
+- **_With the rest parameter, you can create functions that take a variable number of arguments.
+These arguments are stored in an array that can be accessed later from inside the function._**(array로 저장되어서 array method 가 사용이 가능하다)

 ```js
 function howMany(...args) {